On-Site Waste Water Program

-The Environmental Health section of the Rowan County Health Department acts as authorized agents for the Department of Environment and Natural Resources and ensures that these rules and regulations are enforced and the health of the public is protected.
+The Environmental Health section of the Rowan County Health Department acts as authorized agents for the NC Department of Health and Human Services, Environmental Health branch and ensures that these rules and regulations are enforced and the health of the public is protected.

 Permits for Sewage Disposal System

 Applications for lot evaluations for a subsurface sewage disposal permit can be made at Environmental Health Monday through Friday from 8 a.m. to 4 p.m.
 An application fee is required as well as a plat of the property.
 The Environmental Health Specialist will make a site evaluation based on the following factors:

 - Restrictive horizons